-- 1: Yes,

-- 2: No
+Single, Radio group.
+1: Yes 2: No

-- 7.2 Applicant must describe Agent of Record (AOR) policy and procedures for the individual market and must submit its AOR policy document as an attachment.
-Review the Covered California Agent Delegation Policy,

-https://hbex.coveredca.com/toolkit/PDFs/Delegation Change Policy FINAL.pdf.
+7.2 Applicant must describe Agent of Record (AOR) policy and procedures for the individual market and must submit its AOR policy document as an attachment.
+Review the Covered California Agent Delegation Policy, https://hbex.coveredca.com/toolkit/PDFs/Delegation Change Policy FINAL.pdf.

-- 1: Yes, attached, [200 words],

-- 2: No, not attached, [200 words]
+Single, Radio group.
+1: Yes, attached, [200 words] 2: No, not attached, [200 words]

-- 7.3 Applicant must provide a description for the following Agent of Record (AOR) Policy.
+7.3 Applicant must provide a description for the following Agent of Record (AOR) Policy.
 "Not Applicable" is not considered a response.

-Individual Market - AOR Appointment Policy On- Exchange Business Off- Exchange Business Appointment Process For comparison.
-Describe AOR appointment process including the application, mandatory requirements, exclusions, for agents to be appointed with Applicant.
+Individual Market - AOR Appointment Policy On- Exchange Business Off- Exchange Business Appointment Process Describe AOR appointment process including the application, mandatory requirements, exclusions, for agents to be appointed with Applicant.
 Also, include the requirements if the agent is to be appointed with a general agency contracted with Applicant.
 100 words.
 100 words.
-Timeline For comparison.
-Provide the AOR appointment timeline for agents.
+Timeline Provide the AOR appointment timeline for agents.
 Include how the effective date is determined for the new servicing agent and any factors that would result in a retroactive AOR change.
 100 words.
 100 words.
-AOR Change For comparison.
-Provide the policy on AOR changes not requested by the agent, including the criteria and requirements that constitute AOR change.
+AOR Change Provide the policy on AOR changes not requested by the agent, including the criteria and requirements that constitute AOR change.
 100 words.
 100 words.
-AOR Change For comparison.
-Describe procedures used to manage AOR changes when the agent files are received electronically from an outside source.
+AOR Change Describe procedures used to manage AOR changes when the agent files are received electronically from an outside source.
 Include explanation of how changes to assignment of the Federal Employer Identification Number (FEIN) are handled.
 100 words.
 100 words.

-For comparison.
-Describe any reasons for which Applicant will not make changes to AOR for an enrollment.
+AOR Change Describe any reasons for which Applicant will not make changes to AOR for an enrollment.
 100 words.
 100 words.
-Other For comparison.
-Additional comments 100 words.
-Nothing required
+Other Additional comments 100 words.
+100 words.